Interbotix/interbotix_ros_toolboxes/interbotix_perception_toolbox/interbotix_perception_modules/README.md

 - **Voxel Grid Setting** - the leaf size specifies the height, width, and length of a cube used to downsample the points output from the cropbox filter.
 All points within the space of that cube are averaged into just one point; this significantly reduces the number of point that the remaining filters have to operate on - resulting in faster and more efficient processing.
 However, the larger the cube, the coarser the pointcloud becomes...

-- **Segmentation Filter Settings** - these are parameters used to segment out the points representing the tabletop or ground surface; *Max Iterations* is the maximum number of iterations the sample consensus method should run (not sure, but I believe the higher the value, the more accurate the planar model representing the points is); the default value is 50 and that seems to work just fine; *Dist Thresh* is the max distance perpendicular from the calculated planar model in which a point should be considered part of the plane; the higher the value, the better the plane poitns will be segmented out at the cost of losing some of the points near the bottom of each object; the lower the value, the more the points that make up the bottom of each object are preserved at the cost of not having every planar point removed...
+- **Segmentation Filter Settings** - these are parameters used to segment out the points representing the tabletop or ground surface; *Max Iterations* is the maximum number of iterations the sample consensus method should run (not sure, but I believe the higher the value, the more accurate the planar model representing the points is); the default value is 50 and that seems to work just fine; *Dist Thresh* is the max distance perpendicular from the calculated planar model in which a point should be considered part of the plane; the higher the value, the better the plane points will be segmented out at the cost of losing some of the points near the bottom of each object; the lower the value, the more the points that make up the bottom of each object are preserved at the cost of not having every planar point removed...

 - **Radius Outlier Removal Settings** - these are parameters to reduce the number of 'noisy' points that have still made it through the filters above; *Radius Search* is the radial distance around any given point in the pointcloud where neighboring points should be searched.
 If a point has at least 'X' *Min Neighbors* in the search radius, the point is kept; otherwise, it is thrown out.